mooltiverse/nyx/docs/_pages/guide/user/01.quick-start/gradle-plugin.md

 ## Apply and configure the plugin

-First off, you need to apply the [plugin](https://plugins.gradle.org/plugin/com.mooltiverse.oss.nyx) (you're suggested to use the [plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block)) and you do so by editing your `build.gradle` file to add the new plugin:
+First off, you need to apply the [plugin](https://plugins.gradle.org/plugin/com.mooltiverse.oss.nyx) (you're suggested to use the [plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block)) and you do so by editing your `settings.gradle` file to add the new plugin:

 ```groovy
 plugins {